For Nonprofit Organizations Needing Volunteers

 - forecast how many students will sign up for your event;

-- send an email about a single event;
+- send an all-student email about a single event;

 - guarantee that all students who sign up will follow through.